 In the mean time I’ll keep dodging dog bowls if you’ll keep having a bad aim, Ha!

 So when looking into the eyes of my son who will turn 10 years old this fall most people at first glance would not give a second thought to him having a disability.
-He is able to walk on his own, he can see, (more or less), and does not need a device to get from place to place!
+He is able to walk on his own, he can see, (even though he has a dx of Ocular Motor Dysfunction ), and does not need a device to get from place to place!
 I am thankful of this indeed, however, at times having an invisible disability can be hard for others to process just why he can be so “different, yet not less!” as Temple Grandin once said about the Autism community.
 It is human nature to have the attitude of “what can he/she do for me?”
 All too often these attitudes come very early in life although most parents never want to admit that their children have inherited this family trait and will quickly try to “right” a situation when little Johnny or Sally shows disrespect at the public playground!
 The question we really should all ask ourselves is how do we perceive ourselves to our children in everyday life that tells them how we truly value others …..both different and alike!

 The first few years of our superhero’s life were all about uncovering why he had behaviors that often forced us to leave public places to calm him, if not avoid them all altogether!
 His poor vision, social skills, lack of communication and often complete anger and confusion eventually lead us to a proper diagnosis and thankfully, by 3 years old, there was a name for all of his puzzling ways: Autism!
 I actually felt relief and so did my husband when we heard those words from the team that reported the diagnosis!
 It was then that we could start towards a beneficial road to getting Connor the much needed help and therapy that was out there and available!